RSGL/.github/profile/README.md

 GitHub organization for The RSGL Suite Community and related projects.

-This organization serves as the central hub for community-driven projects, forks, bindings, and custom tools related to the RSGL Suite libraries.
+This organization serves as the central hub for community-driven projects, forks, bindings, and custom tools related to the RSGL Suite.